kbparagua/js-crash-course/01_functions.md

 alert(name); // ReferenceError: name is not defined.
 ```

-Since the `init` function is not intended to be re-used again, sometimes it is better to just execute it immediately after it is created.
+Since the `init` function is not intended to be reused again, sometimes it is better to just execute it immediately after it is created.

 ```js
 // Create and execute function.